scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 This slot allocation is implemented in `Preprocessor.assignBuckets`.

 Since Wasm structs only support single inheritance in their subtyping relationships, we have to transform every interface type as `(ref null jl.Object)` (the common supertype of all interfaces).
-This does not turn out to be a problem for interface method calls, since they pass through the `itables` array anyway, and use the table entry bridges which take `(ref any)` as argument.
+This does not turn out to be a problem for interface method calls, since they pass through the `itables` struct anyway, and use the table entry bridges which take `(ref any)` as argument.

-Given the above structure, an interface method call to `intf.foo(1)` is compiled as expected: lookup the function reference in the appropriate slot of the `itables` array, then call it.
+Given the above structure, an interface method call to `intf.foo(1)` is compiled as expected: lookup the function reference in the appropriate slot of the `itables` struct, then call it.

 ### Reflective calls

 Calls to reflective proxies use yet another strategy.
-Instead of building arrays or structs where each reflective proxy appears at a compile-time-constant slot, we use a search-based strategy.
+Instead of building structs where each reflective proxy appears at a compile-time-constant slot, we use a search-based strategy.

 Each reflective proxy name found in the program is allocated a unique integer ID.
 The reflective proxy table of a class is an array of pairs `(id, funcRef)`, stored in the class' `typeData`.
 In order to call a reflective proxy, we perform the following steps:

 1. Load the `typeData` of the receiver.
 2. Search the reflective proxy ID in `$reflectiveProxies` (using the `searchReflectiveProxy` helper).